 K-Cup Portion Packs

-- Single Serve Portion Packs Sold: GMCR has witnessed a substantial increase in its K-Cup sales since 2006, it increased from 1.1 billion in 2008 to 8.1 billion in 2012.
-We expect the K-Cup business to witness a moderate growth rate in the coming years, touching 20 billion by the end of the forecast period.
-In case K-Cup penetration increases at a faster pace through partnerships with leading coffee companies and crosses the 22 billion mark by the end of the Trefis forecast period, there could be an upside of 10% to our estimate for GMCR's stock.
-On the other hand, if the K-Cup Portion Packs sold witnesses a modest growth and reaches only 14 billion mark by the end of the forecast period, there could be a 20% downside to the Trefis price estimate for the stock.
+- Single Serve Portion Packs Sold: GMCR has witnessed a substantial increase in its K-Cup sales since 2006, it increased from 1.1 billion in 2008 to 11.5 billion in 2014.
+We expect the K-Cup business to witness a moderate growth rate in the coming years, crossing 22 billion by the end of the forecast period.
+In case K-Cup penetration increases at a faster pace through partnerships with leading coffee companies and crosses the 30 billion mark by the end of the Trefis forecast period, there could be an upside of 20% to our estimate for GMCR's stock.
+On the other hand, if the K-Cup Portion Packs sold witness a modest growth and reach only the 16 billion mark by the end of the forecast period, there could be a 20% downside to the Trefis price estimate for the stock.

-In case, the average price increases at a faster rate due to cost pressures and reaches $0.60 by the end of the forecast period, there could be an upside of more than 20% to our estimate for GMCR's stock.
-On the other hand, if the average price growth falls due to intense competition in the single serve coffee segment and stays at $0.35 by the end of the forecast period, there could be a downside of around 10% to the Trefis price estimate for GMCR's stock.
+In case, the total brewers volume increases at a faster rate due to high demand and reaches 25 million by the end of the forecast period, there could be an upside of more than 5% to our estimate for GMCR's stock.
+On the other hand, if the brewer volume falls due to intense competition in the market and manages to reach just 14 million by the end of the forecast period, there could be a downside of around 4% to the Trefis price estimate for GMCR's stock.

 For additional details, select a driver above or select a division from the interactive Trefis split for GMCR at the top of the page.

-Green Mountain Coffee Roasters (GMCR) is engaged in the specialty coffee and coffee maker businesses.
+Keurig Green Mountain (GMCR) is engaged in the specialty coffee and coffee maker businesses.
 It sells more than 200 varieties of K-Cup portion packs.
-Apart from offering a variety of brands of coffee and tea, it also produces and sells hot apple cider, iced teas, hot cocoa and other dairy-based beverages.
+Apart from offering a variety of brands of coffee and tea, it also produces and sells hot apple cider, iced teas, hot cocoa, and other dairy-based beverages.

 The firm manufactures and sells the Keurig single-cup brewing system for use with K-Cup portion packs.
 Under the Keurig brand name, it offers a variety of commercial and home use brewers based on features and size for the Away From Home (“AFH”) channel and for the At Home (“AH”) channel.

-In 2012, more than 90% of its consolidated net sales were attributed to the combination of K-Cup portion packs and Keurig single-cup brewers as well as related accessories which include K-Cup portion pack storage racks and baskets, a My KCup reusable cartridge, and brewer carrying cases.
+In 2014, around 94% of its consolidated net sales were attributed to the combination of K-Cup portion packs and Keurig single-cup brewers as well as related accessories which include K-Cup portion pack storage racks and baskets, a K-Cup reusable cartridge, and brewer carrying cases.

 Driving single cup brewer adoption rates

-GMCR's growth strategy involves developing and managing marketing programs to drive Keurig single-cup brewer adoption in North American households and offices in order to generate ongoing demand for K-Cup portion packs.
-It sells its AH brewers at prices which are approximately at cost or sometimes at a loss when factoring in the incremental costs related to sales.
+GMCR's growth strategy involves developing and managing marketing programs to drive Keurig brewers adoption in North American households and offices in order to generate ongoing demand for K-Cup portion packs.
+It sells its hot brewers at prices which are approximately at cost, or sometimes at a loss when factoring in the incremental costs related to sales.
 This is done in order to drive the sales of profitable K-Cup portion packs.
-Overtime, GMCR expects brewers to contribute a smaller percentage of total revenues relative to K-Cup portion packs.
+Over time, GMCR expects brewers to contribute a smaller percentage of total revenues relative to K-Cup portion packs.
 This is expected to positively affect operating margins.

 Strengthening of distribution channels

 GMCR has been involved in a series of initiatives to strengthen its distribution channels.
-In the last two years, it did two strategic acquisitions wherein it acquired Diedrich Coffee in May 2010.
+In the last four years, it did many strategic acquisitions wherein it acquired Diedrich Coffee in May 2010, and Quebec-based coffee services company Van Houtte in September 2010.
 This helped GMCR to effectively reach consumers in the southern California region and to take advantage of manufacturing and distribution synergies in that region.

 Growth opportunities within single serve segment

 Single serve coffee formats, a category that was in the nascent stage approximately 5 years ago, has witnessed impressive growth rates in recent years.
-The single-serve market has been a major growth driver of the overall coffee industry in the U.S. According to Euromonitor, global coffee sales, including fresh and instant, reached $70.86 billion in 2011, witnessing a rise of 17.5%.
-Sales of single-serve packets accounted for $5.75 billion of the amount and witnessed a robust growth of about 31% during that period.
+The single-serve market has been a major growth driver of the overall coffee industry in the U.S. According to International Coffee Organization, global coffee consumption reached 141.6 million bags in 2014.

-According to a recent study by the National Coffee Association of USA, penetration is growing in the single serve arena at an average of 1% per year.
-The single cup market in the U.S. is dominated by Green Mountain Coffee Roasters with its proprietary Keurig K-Cup brewing system.
-In the past year, Dunkin Donuts and Starbucks also launched the single cup coffee formats.
+According to a recent study by the National Coffee Association of the USA, penetration is growing in the single serve arena at an average of 1% per year.
+The single cup market in the U.S. is dominated by Keurig Green Mountain with its proprietary Keurig K-Cup brewing system.
+In the past years, Dunkin' Donuts and Starbucks also launched the single cup coffee formats.